 This course is the second of two student teaching experiences and is intended to be the "capstone" experience for students completing an approved program of study for teacher certification in New York State.
 During this course, students demonstrate their acquired teaching skills as they assume the full instructional load of their cooperating teachers and are given the responsibility to design, implement, and assess a wide range of lessons.
-Whenever possible, students are placed in schools there they have the opportunity to work with diverse populations across a variety of developmental levels.
+Whenever possible, students are placed in schools where they have the opportunity to work with diverse populations across a variety of developmental levels.
 Additionally, students attend seminars and workshops to discuss such topics as classroom instruction and management; child abduction prevention; alcohol, tobacco, and other drug abuse prevention; safety instruction; fire and arson prevention, child abuse identification and reporting; and safe school against violence in education (SAVE).
-Prerequisites: Senior class standing, completion of the New York State Liberal Arts and Sciences Test, EDU 3938 Student Teaching I and Seminar: Visual Arts, an application for Student Teaching II, and a minimum overall 2.0 GPA, 2.7 GPA in major and in the Education Program.
+Prerequisites: Senior class standing, completion of the New York State Liberal Arts and Sciences Test, EDU 3938, an application for Student Teaching II, and a minimum overall 2.000 GPA, 2.700 GPA in major and in the Education Program.